ashcrow/atomic-enterprise/images/ipfailover/keepalived/README.md

 HA Hard Failover Test (bring down the minion)
 =============================================
-The hard failover VIP test basically involves stopping the whole shebang (keepalived, openshift-router and haproxy) by bringing down one of the minions.
+The hard failover VIP test basically involves stopping the whole shebang (keepalived, atomic-enterprise-router and haproxy) by bringing down one of the minions.

 1. Halt one of the minions ("Aww") ...